How to create offer letters for employees in Switzerland [2024]

 • Occupational pension scheme.
 Employers are legally required to offer an occupational pension system and to enroll employees who are making 21,150 CHF annually or more in it.
 Both employees and employers are also legally mandated to contribute to the Old Age and Survivors’ Insurance (OASI) social security fund.

 • Confidentiality.
-To protect trade secrets and other confidential information, most companies have their new hires sign confidentiality and non-disclosure agreement (NDA) policies.
+To protect trade secrets and other confidential information, most companies have their new hires sign confidentiality and non-disclosure agreement (NDA) policies—learn more in our guide to NDAs in Switzerland.
+Include the specifics of yours in this section.

 • Termination policy.
 State the terms under which an employee can be dismissed from their position.
 Switzerland abides by a “freedom of termination” viewpoint and recognizes at-will employment.
 Discuss your company’s dismissal policies and make sure you abide by the legally mandated notice periods, severance policies, and so on.